GMC Hummer EV truck coming with 11,500 pound-feet of torque

 The automaker released four short videos it will use to advertise during the Super Bowl next month to tease the hotly anticipated uber 'ute.
 The numbers are eye-popping: 1,000 horsepower, 11,500 pound-feet of torque, and 0-60 mph in 3.0 seconds.
 Fans won't have to wait long either.
 The GMC Hummer EV will be revealed in May, according to the automaker.

-GMC didn't say much else about the Hummer before it goes on sale in fall 2021, but said it would be a truck.
+GMC didn't say much else about the Hummer apart from it goes on sale in fall 2021 and will be a truck.
 The Hummer grille, which was teased in all four videos, largely follows the brand's signature before it was shuttered in 2010.
 A GMC logo appears under the wide, bright grille, above tow hooks, and is far smaller than the outward "Hummer" branding.

-The power and performance numbers are wholly unmatched among utility vehicles and underscore the capabilities of an electric powertrain, measured against traditional metrics.
-GMC didn't say if those figures will apply to a top-spec Hummer EV or to all Hummer EV trucks, but the figures will be unprecedented among anything offered by a mainstream automaker so far.
+The power and performance numbers are largely unmatched among utility vehicles and underscore the capabilities of an electric powertrain, measured against traditional metrics.
+GMC didn't specify if its torque measurement was taken at the motor, axle, or wheel.
+GMC also didn't say if those figures will apply to a top-spec Hummer EV or to all Hummer EV trucks, but the figures will be unprecedented among anything offered by a mainstream automaker so far.

 Two numbers GMC left out: the Hummer EV's range and price.